- C programming with visual studio install#

 The Go FAQ and the Wikipedia entry, Go programming language, provide extensive background on the language's objectives, features, and conventions.

-• Some of the highlights of Go's design are: Since Go's inception the project has benefited from the contributions of many members of the open source community.
+built-in support for concurrent programming.
+Some of the highlights of Go's design are: Since Go's inception the project has benefited from the contributions of many members of the open source community.
 Go has been adopted by a number of large companies with demanding IT requirements, including CloudFlare, Dropbox, Netflix, Novartis and, of course, Google.
 Go has been used for a number of projects, including the Caddy open source web server and the Docker container platform.
 The language is designed to address many of the frustrations and inefficiencies associated with programming in C++ and Java without imposing the risks associated with dynamically-typed languages like JavaScript and Python.
 The Go programming language is an open source project begun in 2009 by a team at Google that wanted to provide a fast, modern language that has built-in support for the kinds of concurrency tasks that are a ubiquitous part of Google's computing environment: concurrent tasks running on multiple processor cores in multiple processors on multiple machines in multiple locations.
 These links are covered by the Disclaimer.
 This article includes links to external websites.